New Resources and Announcements

 Subscribers and current members of any of the DHSU Alumni Associations may now use the first and second floors of the library as a study hall.
 Subscribers must have library-issued picture IDs.
 Alumni must have picture IDs and evidence of current Association membership.
 Subscribers, alumni and all other visitors are required to screen at 445 Lenox Road at the time of each visit before entering the library.

 All users are subject to the public health requirements of the campus.
-Masks are currently optional in the library.
+Masks are currently required in the library.

 All other guest access requires approval of the Library Director or designee.